• Home

 Cassava Flour

 Cassava flour is an excellent texture match, though it doesn't provide as much protein or fiber as some other substitutes.
 But if you're looking for a flour that absorbs flavor, this is the one.
-Otto's Naturals Cassava Flour is made from 100% yuka root.
+Otto's Naturals Cassava Flour is made from 100% yucca root.

 Sunflower Seed Flour